GK Moon Pie and daughter -cashmere does.

 few acres.
 They can also be raised to compliment an existing sheep,

-cattle or other livestock farm.
+cattle or other livestock operation.
 Goats help improve pastures through

 weed and brush control.
 They produce a luxurious fiber that can be harvested,